brendan-duncan/ugit/docs/README.md

 ### View Menu

+- **Color Mode** — Change the interface to the Dark or Light color mode
 - **Clear All Caches** — Delete all caches used for repository viewing
 - **Toggle Developmer Tools** — Show/hide the developer tools window